Bluetooth Low Energy beacon: History and development

 The development of the "short-link" radio technology, later named Bluetooth, was initiated in 1989 by Dr. Nils Rydbeck CTO at Ericsson Mobile in Lund and Dr. Johan Ullman.
 The purpose was to develop wireless headsets, according to two inventions by Johan Ullman, SE 8902098–6, issued 1989-06-12 and SE 9202239, issued 1992-07-24.
 Since its creation the Bluetooth standard has gone through many generations each adding different features.
 Bluetooth 1.2 allowed for faster speed up to ≈700 kbit/s.
 Bluetooth 2.0 improved on this for speeds up to 3 Mbit/s.
 Bluetooth 2.1 improved device pairing speed and security.
 Bluetooth 3.0 again improved transfer speed up to 24 Mbit/s.
 In 2010 Bluetooth 4.0 (Low Energy) was released with its main focus being reduced power consumption.
 Before Bluetooth 4.0 the majority of connections using Bluetooth were two way, both devices listen and talk to each other.
 Although this two way communication is still possible with Bluetooth 4.0, one way communication is also possible.
 This one way communication allows a bluetooth device to transmit information but not listen for it.
 These one way "beacons" do not require a paired connection like previous Bluetooth devices so they have new useful applications.

 Design

 Battery powered

-Bluetooth beacons operate using the Bluetooth 4.0 Low Energy standard so battery powered devices are possible.
+Bluetooth beacons operate using the more power efficient Bluetooth 4.0 Low Energy standard so battery-powered devices are possible.
 Battery life of devices varies depending on manufacturer.
-The Bluetooth LE protocol is significantly more power efficient than Bluetooth Classic.
 Several chipsets makers, including Texas Instruments and Nordic Semiconductor now supply chipsets optimized for iBeacon use.
 Power consumption depends on iBeacon configuration parameters of advertising interval and transmit power.
 Battery life can range between 1–48 months.
 Apple's recommended setting of 100 ms advertising interval with a coin cell battery provides for 1–3 months of life, which increases to 2–3 years as advertising interval is increased to 900 ms.